albertotonda/albertotonda.github.io/content/publication/lopezrincon-2020-batch/index.md

   from different specimens, remarkably improves the performance of classifiers on the task of diagnosing Chronic Fatigue.
 The presented results are an important steppingstone towards a reliable diagnostic test for this syndrome.'
+featured: false
+publication: '*Proceedings of the 2020 Genetic and Evolutionary Computation Conference Companion*'
+doi: 10.1145/3377929.3389947
 links:
 - name: URL
   url: https://doi.org/10.1145/3377929.3389947
 ---